vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-kusto-ingestion-rest-api.md

 ### Historical data

-A point we [discussed about ingestion](https://vincentlauzon.com/2020/06/03/ingesting-histocical-data-at-scale-with-kusto) was the [cache policy](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/cache-policy) previledging *new* data for caching.
+A point we [discussed about ingestion](https://vincentlauzon.com/2020/06/03/ingesting-histocical-data-at-scale-with-kusto) was the [cache policy](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/cache-policy) privileging *new* data for caching.

-In order for this to work, we need the data being tagged with the time of creation of the data, not the time of ingestion when ingesting historical data.
+For this to work, we need the data being tagged with the time of creation of the data, not the time of ingestion when ingesting historical data.

 For this purpose, the ingestion property `creationTime` can be used.
 For instance, we could ingest the same data with `creationTime` property setting the creation time in 2017: